Code-Institute-Submissions/Who-am-I/README.md

 * The same question never appears more than once.
 * Appropriate win/loose notifications show up.
 * Modals work correctly.
+* All buttons and links function as intened.

 ## Deployment